praveenlpr/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I’m Praveen Kumar — an IT professional, problem-solver, and lifelong learner on a mission to grow, lead, and create impact wherever I go.
+I’m Praveen Kumar Logendra Babu — an IT professional, problem-solver, and lifelong learner on a mission to grow, lead, and create impact wherever I go.
 From technology and project coordination to personal growth and smart living in Canada, I’m passionate about turning everyday challenges into opportunities.
 I believe in discipline, continuous improvement, and building a future my family will be proud of.